Mods-Center/Miui_App_Vault_Mod/README.md

 Its installation is via Magisk on MIUI 12-13 based ROMs with Android 10 or higher.

 **Changelog:**
-• Unlocked paid widgets + new animation
+• Unlocked widgets + new animation
+• Added server switch for getting English widgets
-• Unlocked + icon for low end in -1 screen
+• Unlocked "+" icon to add widgets for low end devices in -1 screen
 • New scroll animation unlocked for low end devices
-• Theme app version 3.9.7.0 or above required to work online paid widgets
+• Fixed widgets not downloading in -1 screen
-• Working fine in Global/Indo/Eu/Cn Roms
+• Working for Cn,Gl,Eu roms.
-• If you use in your rom, please don't forget to put a credit for our work.
+• If you use in your rom, please don't forget to put a credit for our work
+• Thanks Xiaomi Eu for base app

 For issues or questions you can send a message in [Telegram](https://t.me/amogus_discussion) group.